-For a longer form, general article on adding spindles, please check out our post.
+For a longer form, general article on adding a spindle, check out our full blog post.

 Handheld rotary tools like Dremels are highly underpowered for use on the LongMill since they do not have internal hardware that allows them to support the high lateral and axial forces.
 In addition, these tools are fabricated for hand use, and as such aren’t designed for the minimal runout required to cut precisely.